 If you want to know how to transplant spider plants, this guide will teach you a thing or two about how to do it – from looking for the young plantlets to watering the soil, we’ve got you covered!
-Spider plants will require occasional transplanting whether you are growing them indoors or outdoors.
+Spider plants of the Asparagaceae family will require occasional transplanting whether you are growing them indoors or outdoors.

 They produce spider plant babies during fall when the nights are long.
 These young plants crowd out the parent plant causing it to grow slowly, therefore, needing transplanting for the new young plant – read on to learn all about it.

 - Frequently Asked Questions

 To transplant outdoor spider plants look for the young plantlet located near the mother plant, remove the young plant using sterilized equipment, find a new location for the young plant and, finally, water the soil that you have planted it in.

 1. Look for the Young Plantlet

 These plantlets mostly grow near a mother plant.
 These young plantlets have their roots firmly attached to the ground and will need you to remove them carefully.

 Remove the plant by cutting the stem attached to the mother using clean and sterilized pruning shears.
 Ensure the cut is as close to the plantlet as possible.
 Once you have cut the stem, slide a hand trowel under the plantlet and lift it with the root ball.

 3. Find a New Location for the Young Plant

 Dig a hole deep enough to hold the clump of soil you had cut earlier.
 Place the root ball of the baby spider plant in the hole and fill it with soil all around.
 Gently press on the surrounding soil to keep the plant firmly planted in the new place.